Zenius2016/BoardAlfa/README.md

 :tada::tada::tada::tada::tada::tada::tada::tada::tada::tada::tada::tada::tada:

-(P.S things maybe look different because of the operating system of your computer)
+(P.S things maybe look different because of the operating system of your computer and Github, Atom and haskell are FREE!!!!!)